On 10 May 2018, the UN General Assembly (the Assembly) adopted, resolution 72/277 entitled “Towards a Global Pact for the Environment”.

 (b) Substantive sessions, to be held in Nairobi, the first of which at least one month after the submission of the report of the Secretary-General.

 Attendance at the sessions of the ad hoc open-ended working group as observers is open to relevant non-governmental organizations in consultative status with the Economic and Social Council, as well as to those that were accredited to relevant conferences and summits.
-The organizational session of the working group shall meet at United Nations Headquarters in New York between 5-7 September 2018.
+The first substantive session of the working group shall meet in Nairobi, between 14-18 January 2019.

 The full agenda will be released at a later date.
 Consult background information on the Global Pact for the Environment.